jshint/jshint/CONTRIBUTING.md

 * All tests and lint checks pass (`npm test`).
 * You understand that we're super grateful for your patch.

+## Reporting Bugs

+If you believe you have identified incorrect behavior, please let the team know by filing an issue.
+In order to help the team diagnose and fix the problem, the issue report should have the following information:

+- Version of JSHint being used
+- Input source code (simplified to only contain details necessary to demonstrate the problem)
+- Configuration values
+- Description of expected behavior
+- Description of actual behavior

 ## Development Environment

 JSHint is developed using [Node.js](http://nodejs.org/) and has a number of